Amokura Kawharu

-Amokura Kawharu is a New Zealand legal academic and barrister.
+Amokura Kawharu is a New Zealand jurist who serves as a judge of the High Court, sitting in the Auckland High Court.
+She was previously a legal academic and barrister.
 Kawharu was elected as a Fellow of the Royal Society Te Apārangi in 2021.
-She is the first woman and the first Māori to be president of the New Zealand Law Commission.
+She was the first woman and the first Māori to be president of the New Zealand Law Commission.

 Academic and legal career

 Kawharu earned a BA/LLB(Hons) degree from the University of Auckland, followed by a Master of Laws at the University of Cambridge with a major in international law, and a PhD from Victoria University of Wellington.
 From 1997 to 2004 she practised commercial law in Sydney and Auckland, and between 2005 and 2020 worked at the University of Auckland, specialising in arbitration, property law and international economic regulation.
 She is a barrister of the High Court of New Zealand.

-In 2020 she was appointed as President of the New Zealand Law Commission, and is both the first woman and the first Māori appointed to the role.
-Kawharu is part of New Zealand's Māori Centre of Research Excellence, Ngā Pae o te Māramatanga.
+In 2020 she was appointed as President of the New Zealand Law Commission, and was both the first woman and the first Māori appointed to the role.
+For several years Kawharu was a Board member of New Zealand's Māori Centre of Research Excellence, Ngā Pae o te Māramatanga.

 Kawharu has published widely in the arbitration law field, and is co-author with Sir David Williams KC of the leading text on arbitration law in New Zealand, Williams & Kawharu on Arbitration.
 Now on its second edition, the first won the Legal Research Foundation's JF Northey Memorial Book Award for 2011.